Colour Index International

-Colour Index International is a reference database jointly maintained by the Society of Dyers and Colourists and the American Association of Textile Chemists and Colorists.
-It currently contains over 27,000 individual products listed under 13,000 Colour Index Generic Names.
-It was first printed in 1925 but is now published solely on the World Wide Web.
+Colour Index™ International (CI) is a reference database jointly maintained by SDC Enterprises and the American Association of Textile Chemists and Colorists.
+It currently contains over 27,000 individual products listed under 13,000 Colour Index™ Generic Names.
+It was first printed in 1924 but is now published solely on the Internet.
 The index serves as a common reference database of manufactured colour products and is used by manufacturers and consumers, such as artists and decorators.

-Colorants (both dyes and pigments) are listed using a dual classification which use the Colour Index Generic Name (the prime identifier) and Colour Index Constitution Numbers.
-These numbers are prefixed with C.I. or CI, for example, C.I.
+Colourants (both dyes and pigments) are listed using a dual classification which use the Colour Index™ Generic Name the prime identifier and Colour Index™ Constitution Numbers.
+These numbers are prefixed with C.I. for example, C.I.
+Acid Orange 7 or C.I.
 15510.
 (This abbreviation is sometimes mistakenly thought to be CL, due to the font used to display it.)
+The generic name lists first the class of dye (acid dye, disperse dye, etc.), then its hue (e.g., orange), followed by a number assigned by the Colour Index, in chronological order (e.g., Acid Orange 5, Acid Orange 6, Acid Orange 7).

-A detailed record of products available on the market is presented under each Colour Index reference.
-For each product name, Colour Index International lists the manufacturer, physical form, and principal uses, with comments supplied by the manufacturer to guide prospective customers.
+A detailed record of products available on the market is presented under each Colour Index™ reference.
+For each product name, Colour Index™ International lists the manufacturer, physical form, and principal uses, with comments supplied by the manufacturer to guide prospective customers.

 For manufacturers and consumers, the availability of a standard classification system for pigments is helpful because it resolves conflicting historic, proprietary, and generic names that have been applied to colours.

-List of Colour Index Constitution Numbers
+List of Colour Index™ Constitution Numbers

-The colour index numbers are 5-digit numbers grouped into numerical ranges according to the chemical structure.
+Colour Index™ arranges the CICN into 5 or 6 digit (from 1997 onwards) numbers grouped into numerical ranges according to the chemical structure.

+For further in depth reading see "Chemical constitutions in the Colour Index™: A century of colourant classification" This is open source and free to read.